KAIST-IS521/backdoor-jchoi2022/test/test.md

 * Input and output of the program
 This program takes in number 'n' encoded in binary digit string (e.g. "110" for n=6).
-Then the program prints character `A` 'n' times.
+Then the program prints character `A` 'n' times, followed by a newline character.
 Note that program does not verify whether the input string has a valid binary digit string format.

 * Pseudocode of program